 Cold out?
 Need something to make you feel warm and cozy.
 Well, this soup does the trick.

 The lentils, slow-cooked with the pancetta, veggies, and stock will definitely warm you to the core.
 We give it a true Tuscan twist and add sweet Italian sausage, along with the pancetta.
-But, you can easily make this vegetarian by omitting the pork and use vegetable stock.
+But, you can easily make this vegetarian by omitting the pork and using vegetable stock.

 HOW TO MAKE RUSTIC LENTIL SOUP